inventhouse/smallmachine/README.md

 - **Label:** Usually a string, used for identifying the "successful" rule when tracing.

-- **Test:** Called with context arguments; if the result is truish, the rule succeeds, no other rules are tested.
+- **Test:** Called with context arguments; if the result is truish, the rule succeeds, and no other rules are tested.
 If the test is not callable, it is compared (equal) to the input.

 - **Action:** When a test succeeds, the action is called with context arguments, including `result` from the test above; the action's `response` will be included in the context arguments for the tracer and returned by this call.
 If the action is not callable, it is returned as the response.